nats-io/nats-architecture-and-design/adr/ADR-15.md

 If the library detects a gap in the consumer sequence, it can surface a notification to the user in a way that makes sense in the client language, for example by notifying the user through the asynchronous error callback.

+**Note:** Gap checking should be disabled on queue / deliver group subscriptions

 #### Ordered Consumers

 Ordered consumers (see ADR-17 when it's ready) will rely on message gap handling.